 Rapport and trust are difficult to establish by telephone.
 Respondents retain varying degrees of anonymity by phone, depending on how phone numbers are obtained.
 It is increasingly difficult to distinguish telemarketing calls from the bona fide survey researcher.
 That, along with increasing identity theft, has made the general public more skeptical about sharing information with anyone for any reason over the phone.

 More people may be reached by paper surveys than any other method, although up to date mailing lists may be difficult to come by and postage can be expensive.

 Mailed questionnaires give people time to think about their responses and to use resources at home or at work when responding.
 There is, of course, no chance to ask probing questions or clarify information.

-There are many data collection methods to consider, but only a few that will truly meet your needs.
 Talk with an expert at NBRI who can help you decide what’s best.
 Contact us now at 800-756-6168.